foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 1. Ensure the single design can handle these and many more use cases without major changes.
 1. Design for Advanced users while simplify for simple users.

-We propose to allow advanced users to specify a full spec which exposes data preprocessing API provided by the HF library directly to them to be able to fully utilise the interface.
+We propose to allow advanced users to specify a full spec which exposes data preprocessing API provided by the HF library directly to them to be able to fully utilize the interface.

 The proposed input spec which user specifies as `data_config` on how to pass information for such preprocessing is